How Does Babywearing Affect Sleep?

 The close cuddles also produce oxytocin, which has a calming effect on the brain, and reduces levels of cortisol, "the stress hormone".

-A study in 2013 showed that crying dramatically decreased when babies were held by a walking mother compared to one who was seated.
-Their heart rates slowed too, showing that their cortisol levels were dropping and oxytocin levels increasing, resulting in an overall calming effect.
-The study looked at babies who were being carried in arms, but using a sling is easier on your arms and has that added benefit of invoking the feeling of being in the womb.
+A 2013 study demonstrated that babies cried significantly less when a walking mother held them as compared to when she was seated.
+Their heart rates also slowed, indicating a drop in cortisol levels and an increase in oxytocin levels, which produced an overall calming effect.
+The study examined babies being carried in arms, but using a sling is gentler on your arms and additionally provides the benefit of evoking the sensation of being in the womb.

-• The likeliness of flat head syndrome is reduced as there’s less pressure on just one area of their head.
+- The likelihood of flat head syndrome decreases because there is less pressure on just one area of their head.

-Will Napping in the Sling Create Bad Habits?
+Will Napping in a Baby Carrier Create Bad Habits?

-It’s a very common concern that being carried too much will make a child clingy or that if your little one only naps in the sling then it will affect their sleep at night.
+Many people commonly worry that carrying a child too much will make them clingy or that if your little one only naps in the sling, it will affect their sleep at night.

-We know that babies feel safe when they’re close to us and that the oxytocin produced helps bonding, so by nurturing your baby and responding to their needs you're actually helping your child to develop a secure attachment.
-If children feel secure in the knowledge that they can return to their caregiver and have their needs met at any time then they become more self assured and, rather than becoming clingy, have the confidence to explore their surroundings.
+We know that babies feel safe when they’re close to us and that the oxytocin produced helps bonding.
+By nurturing your baby and responding to their needs you're actually helping your child to develop a secure attachment.
+If children feel secure in the knowledge that they can return to their caregiver and have their needs met at any time they become more self assured and, rather than becoming clingy, have the confidence to explore their surroundings.

 Napping in the sling will not create bad nighttime habits, actually it can help create healthy sleeping habits when they're older.